Ah, school - the only thing we hate to love.

 In fact, back to school sales in 2021 are expected to rise by 5.5% as compared to last year’s sales.
 The apparel industry, in particular, is in for a treat since students want to freshen up their wardrobes in time for fall classes.
 Apparel sales are expected to increase by a whopping 78% compared to 2020.

-Even if physical classes halt because of the growing concerns of the Delta variant, you shouldn’t stop executing back to school email campaigns.
+Even if physical classes halt because of the growing concerns of the new Covid-19 variant, you shouldn’t stop executing back to school email campaigns.
 People will still spend their money but differently.

 Who should you be targeting?

 Getting your audience right is key for successful back to school email marketing.
 Ideally, you should be targeting any, or all, of the following segments:

 Back to school emails for kids and teenagers must be fun.
 These emails are mostly received by their parents and should appeal to their logical minds as well as emotional ones.

 Such students are always on a budget.
 Hence, you should be sending them promotional emails that will save them a buck or more.

 The start of school/college is a stressful time for teachers.
 Make it easier through back to school emails that solve their problems.